Dodge WC series: Models table – overview

-In the case of two vehicle identifications separated by a slash, the first code refers to the vehicle without a winch, and the second code, in bold print, to the same vehicle, on a longer frame, holding a front winch, typically resulting in a 10 in longer front overhang, and distinctly reduced approach angle.
-Not only were the winches driven by a power take-off from the engine, but unlike the later Dodge M-series trucks, on which an extension was bolted to the frame when mounting a winch — on the WC-series the winch equipped versions actually had a different frame.
+In the case of two model codes separated by a slash, the first code refers to the vehicle without a winch, and the second code, in bold print, to the same vehicle, on a longer front frame, holding a front winch, typically resulting in a 10 in longer front overhang, and distinctly reduced approach angle.
+Not only were the winches driven by a power take-off from the engine, but unlike the later Dodge M-series trucks, on which an extension was bolted to the frame when mounting a winch — on the WC-series the winch equipped versions were actually built on a different, longer frame.

 On the 1-ton rated VF-400 series trucks, the PTO-driven winch had a 10,000 pound capacity, but added almost 1,000 pounds to the vehicles weight, reducing the payload to 2400 pounds.

 Numbers separated by a comma indicate similar models but with different secondary details.